“Nothing.” “Stuff.” “Fine.”

 Part of the problem may lie in the questions we ask children.
 When the question is, “how was your day?”, “fine” may feel like a completely acceptable answer.
 Well-formed questions invite the person who was asked to walk through a door into an interesting interaction.

-Ask open-ended questions
+1. Ask open-ended questions.

 Close-ended questions are those that can be answered with a one or two-word answer, and they tend to limit conversation.
 Open-ended questions require more than one word, and usually some thought to answer.

-Ask for specific information
+2. Ask for specific information.

-The question, “what did you do at school today?” is open-ended, but is also very general and a quick one-word answer like “I played” answers the question without getting into specifics that might continue the conversation.
+The question, “What did you do at school today?” is open-ended, but is also very general and a quick one-word answer, like “I played,” answers the question without getting into specifics that might continue the conversation.

-Start with your own story
+3. Start with your own story.